Infostrux-Solutions/snowflake-snowpro-core-study-notes/PerformanceAndTuning/DataClustering.md

   * low `average_depth` values which indicates low micro-partition `MIN/MAX` values overlap
   * `partition_depth_histogram` with a high number of low value depths
 * You can cluster materialized views, as well as tables
+* Snowflake recommends a maximum of 3 or 4 columns (or expressions) per key.